Cars in Miami Vice: Testarossa

 Ferrari filed a lawsuit demanding McBurnie and four others to stop producing and selling Ferrari replicas.
 Miami Vice producers, on the other hand, wanted no legal troubles, and accepted Ferrari's offer of two free 1986 Testarossas on the condition that the replicas be destroyed.
 Carl Roberts offered to build two new Daytonas for the 1987 season (third season of Miami Vice).
 When Roberts learned that the Daytona was out, he proposed a trade: he would build Miami Vice a Testarossa stunt car in return for the doomed Daytona.
 Carl's original plan was to remove the Daytona skin from the Corvette and replace it with Testarossa body pieces, but this yielded poor results and led Roberts to devise another plan.

 Roberts searched and found a 1972 De Tomaso Pantera, which was perfectly suited for the Testarossa body pieces.
-The Pantera was rigidly modified to withstand the duties of filming: it was raised 1.5 inches for additional ground clearance, 2.5 inch wall-thick square tubing was used to prevent potential roof buckling and added a reinforcing railing that doubles as a skid plate.
+The Pantera was rigidly modified to withstand the duties of filming: it was raised 1.5 inches for additional ground clearance, square tubing 2.5 inch thick was used to reinforce the roof to prevent buckling and a railing was added to support the frame and act as a skid plate.
 An auxiliary braking system was designed to assist drivers in controlled spins: the master cylinder was repositioned in the brake line to enable it to feed the rear wheels, enabling the driver to lock the aft end on command, and the auxiliary master cylinder utilizes the original master cylinder's reservoir and is installed in series with the outlet of the original master cylinder port leading to the rear wheels.
 When the stock brake is applied, fluid passes freely through the stunt master cylinder inlet port and compensating port and out the exhaust port to the rear wheels.
 When the stunt brake is applied, the piston in the master cylinder blocks off the compensating port to the exhaust port and pressurizes the rear brake system, cutting off the original brake master cylinder besides the compensating port in the stunt brake.
 BF Goodrich TA's were added for enhanced traction, as were Tilton brake calipers.
 The improved traction required installation of a hydraulic in-line brake power booster lifted from a Volvo P-1800.
 It operates on engine vacuum to aid in breaking loose the pavement-hugging TA's.
 To further enhance the growl of the vehicle, Robert's team installed a NOS port-injected nitrous system, which was later replaced with a plate-type configuration.
 He also replaced the stock carburetor with a Predator unit which reduces fuel lag.
 A Modine all-aluminum four-core radiator was used to guard against Miami's hot weather, and liquid Auto-Meter gauges to monitor the temperature.